Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 ## Explosion of Empirical Research

-Again, a parallel can be drawn with system research outside of HCI.
-Many years ago, [Rob Pike (2000)][8] observed that operating systems research is a "Field in Decline".
+Again, a parallel can be drawn with systems research outside of HCI.
+Many years ago, [Rob Pike (2000)][8] observed that operating systems research is a "field in decline".
 Interestingly, many of the explanations and concerns he raised overlap.

 > If systems research was relevant, we'd see new operating systems and new languages making inroads into the industry, the way we did in the '70s and '80s.